What’s the best part of growing a summer garden? If you ask me, it’s the tomatoes and basil used to make fresh, homemade tomato basil pasta sauce!

-You need a lot of tomatoes for home-made sauce, but it is worth it!
+You’ll need a lot of tomatoes to make homemade sauce, but it is worth it!
 The flavor can’t be beat.
 I also use a lot of garlic in this, but if you’re not so much a fan ( why wouldn’t you be?!) you can just cut it back.
-I wouldn’t, but that’s just me
+I wouldn’t, but that’s just me 🙂

 Note that you may have to adjust the amounts of everything else if your tomatoes are particularly small or large.